imafzalakram/google-signin-android/README.md

     }
 ```

-We received a token after google sign-in, we will pass that token to FirebaseAuth object as credentials for verification
+We receive a token after google sign-in, we will pass that token to FirebaseAuth object as credentials for verification

 ### 7. We don't need to authenticate our user everytime he open the app, that's why we will check user session in onStrat() method and will continue if user will already signed in